projectweekend/angular-fully-loaded/README.md

 angular-fully-loaded
 ====================

-An easy to use directive for displaying loading and error messages
+An AngularJS directive for displaying loading and error messages